 We may not have any control over the fact that we are all a phone call away from tragic news.
 However, we do have the ability to affect how we handle that news.
 Just do your best – that’s all any of us can really expect of ourselves.

-• Are you living it on the surface checking off endless to-do lists?
+• Are you living your life on the surface checking off endless to-do lists?

 • When was the last time you had a deep conversation with someone you love or a total stranger?